Arrival in Lombok

 After finally completing the arrival procedures and still inside the airport, there are some stalls where you can buy local SIM cards, as well as a supermarket where you can buy snacks and drinks.

 From the time we got off the plane until we left the airport, it always took us about two hours!
 Which is quite a long time, especially when travelling with children.
+(These waiting times will hopefully improve once the new electronic arrival card is introduced on 1 October 2025!)

-At the airport exit, we had a car arranged by the hotel to take us to our accommodation, which I recommend as the airport exit can be a bit chaotic with the number of people offering transport.
+At the airport exit, we always had a car arranged by the hotel to take us to our accommodation, which I recommend as the airport exit can be a bit chaotic with the number of people offering transport.

 Leave a Reply